santhoshkumarhirekerur/AnzTest/README.md

 This is maven java spring boot project.

-I start with explaining main Plugins that are used in this project to automate maven build and CI pipelie.
+I starts with explaining main plugins that are used in this project to automate maven build and CI pipelie.

 **pl.project13.maven(git-commit-id-plugin)** : This plugin is help to capture all git updated infomration. when program starts it dynamically creates git properties file in target/src/main/resources folder.